Scot Squad: Scot Squad: The Chief Does The New Normal (2020)

-On 5 August 2020, a one off episode on BBC IPlayer showed Chief Cameron Miekelson giving viewers tips about embracing the new normal during the easing of the coronavirus lockdown in Scotland.
+On 5 August 2020, a one off episode on BBC IPlayer showed Chief Cameron Miekelson giving viewers tips about embracing the new normal during the easing of the COVID-19 lockdown in Scotland.

 The Chief's Festive Message (2020)

 On 24 December 2020, BBC Scotland aired a short episode in which Chief Commissioner Cameron Miekelson gives a festive message.

 The Chief Does Democracy (2021)

 On 29 April 2021, before the public went to the polls, BBC Scotland aired a one hour episode in which Chief Commissioner Cameron Miekelson grilled party leaders and examined what the notion of democracy means today.

 Euros Special (2021)

 On 6 June 2021, BBC Scotland aired a 28 minute episode in which the squad get the game face on to see some action in the field, on the road, online and on the beat.

 Hogmanay Special (2021)

 On 31 December 2021, a Hogmanay special of the series aired on BBC One Scotland where it showed the force doing their New Year shifts.